Up to 50% off sofas & mattresses — limited‑time deals.

 Is the seat depth comfortable for shorter users?

-It can be, but it’s easier with a pillow behind your back.
-Without that, shorter loungers may feel like they’re sitting “in the seat” rather than on it.
+It can be, but usually with a pillow behind the back.
+Without one, some shorter sitters may feel like they sit too far into the seat.

 How much upkeep does the upholstery require?